 Python SDK

-The official @picsha-ai/python-sdk is tailored specifically for data scientists, computational biologists, and ML engineers.
+The official picsha Python SDK is tailored specifically for data scientists, computational biologists, and ML engineers.
 It simplifies the integration of complex imaging datasets into Python machine learning pipelines.

 Installation